Picovoice/porcupine/binding/ios/README.md

 To learn more about Porcupine, see the [product](https://picovoice.ai/products/porcupine/), [documentation](https://picovoice.ai/docs/), and [GitHub](https://github.com/Picovoice/porcupine/) pages.

-### Custom wake words

-Porcupine includes several built-in keywords, which are stored as `.ppn` files.
-To train custom PPN files, see the [Picovoice Console](https://console.picovoice.ai/).

-Unlike the built-in keywords, custom PPN files generated with the Picovoice Console carry restrictions including (but not limited to): training allowance, time limits, available platforms, and commercial usage.

 ## Installation

 The Porcupine iOS binding is available via [CocoaPods](https://cocoapods.org/pods/Porcupine-iOS).
 To import it into your iOS project, add the following line to your Podfile:

 ```ruby
 pod 'Porcupine-iOS'